 Method 2 – Mail

-To file by mail, print out the LLC Certificate of Organization, fill out the information, sign the document, and send it to:
+To file by mail, fill out the LLC Certificate of Organization form, print and sign the document, and send it to:

 - Secretary of the Commonwealth, One Ashburton Place, Room 1717, Boston, Massachusetts 02108-1512.